Common Concerns That Couples Bring to Marriage Counselling

 Children can also be an additional stressor on a marital relationship, especially when children are young.
 Sleepless nights, divided attention, lack of private space and the constant energy required to keep up with young children can cause additional arguments, agitation, feelings of resentment, and lack of intimacy between an otherwise loving married couple.
 Dealing with blended families can put further stress on a marriage, especially when the children are not entirely comfortable with their step parent or where there is sibling rivalry or resentment.
 These concerns are common and can often be assisted with counselling.

+Arguments and tensions are common within marriages and romantic relationships due to the interdependent nature of these relationships (3).
 Sometimes married couples find themselves in a spiral where arguments are rife.
 Whilst these arguments might be over trivial things, like leaving out the butter or forgetting to set the alarm, the underlying causes of the bickering can generally be traced to more significant and more meaningful frustrations or misunderstandings between a married couple.
 Marriage counselling can help a couple to become aware of these underlying needs and to better respond to them.

 A deeper understanding and empathy for each other’s issues helps to restore intimacy between a married couple and greatly reduces the need for an argument.
 Marriage Counsellors will also teach improved communication skills so that arguments are less likely to occur.

-A issue commonly brought to marriage counselling is lost intimacy or a disconnectedness between the married couple.
+An issue commonly brought to marriage counselling is lost intimacy or a disconnectedness between the married couple.
 Sometimes the couple knows that there are problems in the marriage, but they just don’t know how to talk about them.
 As the problem grows, the couple become more and more distant from one another because they are simply too fearful of facing the problem or of talking intimately about their concerns.

 At other times, married couples find that they have drifted apart.
 The common stresses of life (work, children, aging parents) have meant that the couple has had little time to nurture their relationship and remember why they got married in the first place.
 They forget to say hello when they walk in the door after a long day, they rarely cuddle, they watch tv instead of hearing about each other’s day.
 These problems are particularly prevalent in couples who have been married for a long time, or where children are still young.
 Marriage counselling can help to restore intimacy and connectedness between a married couple.
 (This article is electronically protected – Copyright © Associated Relationship & Marriage Counsellors Sydney)

 Every person has their own unique level of sexual desire and satisfaction.
 Despite magazine covers that declare that the average married couple has intercourse two or so times per week, in reality every couple has their own rhythm that accommodates individual needs and desires.
 However, from time to time, those levels of desire may change with shifting hormones and with life stress.
-Also, over time many couples find that they receive more satisfaction from the closeness of the relationship rather than the frequently of sexual activities they may have enjoyed in earlier years.
+Also, over time many couples find that they receive more satisfaction from the closeness of the relationship rather than the frequency of sexual activities they may have enjoyed in earlier years.

 When sexual desire falls out of synch with each other, it can become a problem between them.
 In some cases, this is a phase of life issue and will change once again when hormonal levels shift.
 However, in other cases, a vast difference in sexual desire can become a serious and long term problem for a married couple.
 A professional marriage counsellor can aid married couples to better understand each other’s sexual needs, and to work out how these can both be better accommodated, respected and nurtured.
 In some circumstances, a marriage counsellor may refer a couple to a specialised sex therapist or doctor.